Tuesday, May 5, 2026

 Share on FacebookShare on TwitterShare on Whatsapp

-Analysts have cited underperforming power plants, frequent system collapses, a lack of gas supply, and over 6 trillion in sector debt that restricts investment and operations are the main causes of Nigeria’s electricity problems.
+Analysts have cited underperforming power plants, frequent system collapses, a lack of gas supply, and over 6 trillion in sector debt that restricts investment and operations as the main causes of Nigeria’s electricity problems.
 Despite increasing tariffs, individuals and businesses are still dependent on expensive generators due to supply disruptions caused by load shedding, outdated infrastructure, and worker disputes.

-In addtion, analysts say that Adelabu’s appointment to the Ministry of Power has been widely seen as a political reward rather than a choice based on experience because his banking background left him ill-equipped to handle the technical demands of running the sector, making the role a risky and challenging assignment.
+In addition, analysts say that Adelabu’s appointment to the Ministry of Power has been widely seen as a political reward rather than a choice based on experience because his banking background left him ill-equipped to handle the technical demands of running the sector, making the role a risky and challenging assignment.
 The Oyo-born politician, therefore, maintained at the time that he was appointed to reform the power sector and not to operate as an engineer or a technician.

 Related Posts